The Set of Prime Numbers

 + ...

-The PNT is usually stated by retaining only the leading term x/ln(x) in the above
+the PNT is usually stated by retaining only the leading term x/ln(x).
+Namely:

 Two independent proofs of this famous theorem were given in 1896,